Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: introduction

 Nano-doping is a well-known method for tailoring the physical properties of a liquid crystal matrix in a non-synthetic way.
 Ferroelectric nanoparticles exhibit spontaneous electric polarization (dipole moment per unit volume) and switching behaviour under an applied electric field.
 The dipole moment of the ferroelectric nanoparticle creates a local anisotropic electric field around the nanoparticle.
 The large local electric field produced by the ferroelectric nanoparticle polarises the nearby nematic molecules, inducing local dipoles, and this effective interaction is proportional to the square of the orientational order parameter \cite{li2006orientational_14}.
 There is a local order parameter associated with the molecules surrounding the ferroelectric nanoparticle, and this can enhance the overall order parameter and increase the isotropic to a nematic transition temperature \cite{lopatina2009theory_13}.
 Multiferroic nanoparticles have received recent attention due to their unique properties.
 Multiferroic materials, such as polycrystalline bismuth ferrite, exhibit ferroelectric and long-range antiferromagnetic ordering simultaneously \cite{kalinin2002potential_15,seidel2009conduction_16}.
 It has been reported that the incorporation of multiferroic BiFeO$_{3}$ nanoparticles in a liquid crystal can improve the electro-optic response of calamitic nematic and ferroelectric liquid crystals \cite{nayek2015superior_17, khan2020bismuth_18, ghosh2011effect_19}.
+In \cite{khan2017elastic_11}, a low concentration of BaTiO$_{3}$ nanoparticles are dispersed in a bent-core nematic liquid crystal and the dielectric and elastic properties of the pure and doped system are compared \cite{khan2017elastic_11}.
+The authors report that the doped system has positive elastic anisotropy whereas the pure system has negative elastic anisotropy \cite{khan2017elastic_11}.
+In \cite{derbali2020dielectric_33}, dispersion of ferroelectric LiNbO$_{3}$ nanoparticles in the cybotactic nematic phase suppresses the polarization of the nematic phase due to anti-parallel dipole configuration.